- Chart

 IPO Launch date 1990-03-26 | President, CEO & Director Mr. Roderick A. Larson | ||

-Oceaneering International, Inc. provides engineered services and products, and robotic solutions to the offshore energy, defense, aerospace, manufacturing, and entertainment industries in the United States, Africa, the United Kingdom, Norway, Brazil, Asia, Australia, and internationally.
-It operates in Subsea Robotics, Manufactured Products, Offshore Projects Group, Integrity Management & Digital Solutions, and Aerospace and Defense Technologies segments.
-The company offers remotely operated vehicles (ROVs) for drill support and vessel-based services, such as subsea hardware installation, construction, pipeline inspection, survey and facilities inspection, maintenance, and repair; ROV tooling; and survey services, such as hydrographic survey, positioning services, and autonomous underwater vehicles for geoscience.
-It also provides distribution and connection systems, such as production control umbilicals and field development hardware, pipeline connection and repair systems, and subsea and topside control valves to the energy industry; and autonomous mobile robotic technology and entertainment systems to various industries.
-In addition, the company offers subsea installation and intervention products, including riserless light well intervention services, as well as inspection, maintenance, and repair services; installation and workover control systems, and ROV workover control systems; diving services; project management and engineering solutions; and drill pipe riser services and systems, and wellhead load relief solutions.
-Further, it provides asset integrity management services; software and analytical solutions for the bulk cargo maritime industry; and software, digital, and connectivity solutions for the energy industry, as well engineering and related manufacturing in defense and space exploration activities to the United States' government agencies and their prime contractors.
+Oceaneering International, Inc. provides engineered services and products and robotic solutions to the offshore energy, defense, aerospace, and manufacturing industries in the United States, Africa, the United Kingdom, Norway, Brazil, Asia, Australia, and internationally.
+It operates through five segments: Subsea Robotics, Manufactured Products, Offshore Projects Group, Integrity Management & Digital Solutions, and Aerospace and Defense Technologies.
+The Subsea Robotics segment offers remotely operated vehicles (ROVs) for drill support and vessel-based services, including subsea hardware installation, construction, pipeline inspection, survey and facilities inspection, maintenance, and repair; ROV tooling; and survey services comprising hydrographic survey and positioning services and autonomous underwater vehicles for geoscience.
+Its Manufactured Products segment provides distribution and connection systems, such as production control umbilicals and field development hardware and pipeline connection and repair systems; connectors and subsea and topside control valves primarily to the energy industry; and autonomous mobile robotic technology to various industries.
+The Offshore Projects Group segment offers subsea installation and intervention, including riserless light well intervention services, inspection, maintenance and repair services; installation and workover control systems and ROV workover control systems; diving services; project management and engineering; and drill pipe riser services and systems and wellhead load relief solutions.
+Its Integrity Management & Digital Solution segment provides asset integrity management services, as well as software, digital, and connectivity solutions for the energy industry.
+The Aerospace and Defense Technologies segment offers services and products, such as engineering and related manufacturing in defense and space exploration activities.
 The company was founded in 1964 and is headquartered in Houston, Texas.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.